zhaoweicai/cascade-rcnn/README.md

     sh fetch_vggnet.sh
     ```

-3. Multiple shell scripts are provided to train CASCADE-RCNN on different baseline detectors as described in our paper.
+3. Multiple shell scripts are provided to train Cascade-RCNN on different baseline detectors as described in our paper.
 Under each model folder, you need to change the `root_folder` of the data layer in `train.prototxt` and `test.prototxt` to your COCO path.
-After that, you can start to train your own CASCADE-RCNN models.
+After that, you can start to train your own Cascade-RCNN models.
 Take `vgg-12s-600-rpn-cascade` for example.
     ```Shell
     cd $CASCADE_ROOT/examples/coco/vgg-12s-600-rpn-cascade/
     sh train_detection.sh